j0py/Tidy/README.md

 AddToHead is a good default choice: all triggered notes will always be able to be processed by the fx Synths that exist for a longer time in the server, and thus always end up at the bottom of the stack of nodes.

 If you want the \room effect to write to the \out effect, then you must define the \out effect BEFORE the \room effect.
 The other way around will not work: the effects will be in the wrong order inside the server.
-In case you make a mistake while live coding, i addeda fourth argument "target" to the .play method.
+In case you make a mistake while live coding, i added a fourth argument "target" to the .play method.
 If you supply a target, then addBefore will be used with that target.
 So if \out sits on top of \room, then re-add \room with target \out to correct the situation.

-When re-adding the \room effect, it is assumed that the synthdef has a "gate" argument, and en envelope that fades in and out by some amount of seconds.
+When re-adding the \room effect, it is assumed that the synthdef has a "gate" argument, and an envelope that fades in and out by some amount of seconds.
 This way, the old \room synth will fade out, while the new one fades in, and the overall sound will be affected as less as possible.
+This is convenient if you want to re-add an effect to change some parameters for it.

 ## Sequencing